-I watched my dog and cat the other way and noticed that the way they interact is much different from how I interact with other people.
-Animals, unlike us, do not have hands, so how do they communicate using tactile means to announce their intentions to other animals?
+I was watching my dog and cat the other day and noticed they interact much differently from how I interact with other people.
+Most animals don’t have hands or speech, so they need to use tactile communication.

-Animals use tactile functions to communicate with each other.
-These can include nuzzling, licking, head rubbing, pawing, body contact, boxing, and biting.
-Depending on the species, these can express affection, anger, warnings, or dominance.
+Animals use tactile functions to communicate.
+This can include nuzzling, licking, head rubbing, pawing, body contact, boxing, and biting.
+Depending on the species, these actions can express affection, anger, warnings, or dominance.

-The way humans interact with one another seems relatively normal compared to the many ways animals interact.
 Standard social culture for humans includes handshakes, hugs, or a pat on the back as acceptable forms of tactile communication.
-But, animals have far more methods of communication than we do.
+Animals have far more methods of communication than we do and in this article, we look at some of these.

 There are four ways that animals communicate.
 Find out what they are in this article I wrote.